rh-mobb/terraform-rosa/README.md

 # Usage

 The following Terraform is an example file to deploy a public ROSA cluster via this module.
-This file can be created in wherever you want to run Terraform at as a `main.tf` file.
+This file can be created wherever you would like to run Terraform from as a `main.tf` file.
 A complete list of variables and modifications is available via the [variables.tf](variables.tf) file:

 **NOTE:** this is an overly simplistic file to demonstrate a simple installation.
 You will need to tailor your